Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 How to Activate Frozen Yeast

-If you’re still uncertain whether or not yeast it’s still good, the best way to test it is in warm water with a small amount of sugar.
+If you’re still uncertain whether yeast is still good, the best way to test it is in warm water with a small amount of sugar.

-If you notice it starting to bubble after a couple of minutes, it’s still good enough to use in your recipes.
+If it starts to bubble after a couple of minutes, it’s still good enough to use in your recipes.

 Will Yeast Die if Frozen?